 - 1 whole grain baguette, or slices of whole wheat bread

-- goat cheese (a log of it, not goat cheese crumbles)
+- 10 ounces goat cheese, at room temperature (a log of it, not goat cheese crumbles)

 - I didn’t bother with exact quantities here, but I trust that you can figure them out to suit your needs.